1. General information

-PRIVACY STATEMENT This global privacy statement explains how Accenture PLC and/or its affiliates (“Accenture”) protect the personal data Accenture processes and controls relating to you (“your personal data”), why Accenture processes your personal data, who has access to your personal data and how you can exercise your rights in relation to the processing of your personal data.
+PRIVACY STATEMENT This global privacy statement explains how Accenture PLC and/or its affiliates, subsidiaries and newly acquired companies (“Accenture”) protect the personal data Accenture processes and controls relating to you (“your personal data”), why Accenture processes your personal data, who has access to your personal data and how you can exercise your rights in relation to the processing of your personal data.

 Accenture will collect personal data about you to achieve the purposes set out in this global privacy statement.

 For further information on the specific categories of personal data Accenture is processing, please see section